rustls/rustls/rfcs/000-caller-side-managed-buffers.md

 This section describes some scenarios where the API is misused and what the outcomes are.

-- `wants_read` returns `true`, no data or an incomplete TLS record is appended to `incoming_tls` and `process_tls_records` is called
+- `Status.state` is `NeedsMoreTlsData`, no data or an incomplete TLS record is appended to `incoming_tls` and `process_tls_records` is called
-  - the newly returned `Status` will also have `wants_read` set to true. the handshake won't make progress until sufficient data is appended to `incoming_tls`
+  - the newly returned `Status.state` will also be in the `NeedsMoreTlsData` state. the handshake won't make progress until sufficient data is appended to `incoming_tls`
-- `wants_read` and `wants_write` are both set to `true`, `wants_read` is handled first by doing a read operation on the network socket
-  - this will likely cause the read operation to block forever, or time out if timeouts were configured

 Also see the 'unresolved questions' section.

 # Supporting async certificate verification

-> NOTE this section is still very much WIP / in-flux

 In the API described thus far the certificate verification still happens implicitly in `process_tls_records`.